AdrianLThomas/AdrianLThomas.github.io/content/blog/2025-03-17/reading-my-water-meter-in-home-assistant.md

 ---
 title: Reading my water meter in Home Assistant
 date: "2025-03-17"
-description: TODO based on content
+description: Water bills in the UK are going up, again, and I thought it would be a nice to keep a closer eye on the household usage by integrating the water meter in to Home Assistant.
+Learn how I used an ESP8266 and CC1101 to read from an Irton EverBlu Cyble water meter, and some of the problems I hit along the way.
 ---

 Water bills in the UK [are going up, again](https://www.bbc.co.uk/news/articles/c5yd9qzx79go), and I thought it would be a nice to keep a closer eye on the household usage by integrating the water meter in to [Home Assistant](https://www.home-assistant.io/).

 # What I wanted to do
-I wanted the data in Home Assistant so perhaps I could set up alerts and generally try to reduce how much water was being used (and identify when/where it gets used the most).
+I wanted the water meter readings in Home Assistant so perhaps I could set up alerts and generally try to reduce how much water was being used (and identify when/where it gets used the most).

 ## Setting up HA (Home Assistant)
 I already had Home Assistant set up, but it's simple enough to get started if you're already self hosting things [with Docker](https://www.home-assistant.io/installation/linux#docker-compose) (e.g. homelab, raspberry pi or an off the shelf device).
 There's quite a [few options available](https://www.home-assistant.io/installation/).